smaswin21/Back-End-IE-Bank/docs/infrastructure_developer.md

 - **Parameters**:
   - `location`: Deployment location.
   - `keyVaultName`: Name of the Key Vault.
+  - `enableVaultForDeployment`: Flag to enable Key Vault for deployment usage.
   - `roleAssignments`: Array of role assignments for the Key Vault.
   - `logAnalyticsWorkspaceId`: ID of the Log Analytics Workspace for diagnostics.
 - **Outputs**:
   - `keyVaultName`: Name of the Key Vault.
-  - `keyVaultResourceId`: Resource ID of the Key Vault.
+  - `keyVaultResourceId`: Resource ID of the key vault.
 - **Environment-Specific Configurations**:
   - `keyVaultName`
   - `roleAssignments`
+- **Features**:
+  - Securely stores secrets and certificates.
+  - Integrated with monitoring services.

 #### 2. **log-analytics.bicep**